Compositions for Guitar by Takashi Yoshimatsu: Recordings

-Tender Toys (1983-4)
+Tender Toys (1983–4)

 Tender Toys for Guitar is a series of eighteen pieces (eleven solo pieces and seven duets) for classical guitar, composed by Takashi Yoshimatsu.
-They were first featured alongside his contributions to the Japanese guitar magazine Gendai Gita (Modern Guitar) between 1983-84.
+They were first featured alongside his contributions to the Japanese guitar magazine Gendai Gita (Modern Guitar) between 1983 and 1984.

 Takashi describes the work as consisting of tender romances, renaissance-style melodies, jazz-like dance music, marches in the manner of synthpop, distorted dances in the idiom of contemporary music and nostalgic waltzes.
 Most of the pieces were composed specifically for his magazine contributions but pieces such as Aubade, Arioso in Blue, Music Box of Mr. Arnold and Portrait of Miss.
-L are based on piano pieces that he composed between 1970–1975, during his years as a student.
+L are based on piano pieces that he composed between 1970 and 1975, during his years as a student.
 He describes Rimse as a parody of an Ainu dance with the same title and also of Satie's Gymnopédies.
 Portrait of Mr. G was influenced by the aria from the Goldberg Variations and was composed after the composer learnt of the death of Glenn Gould, Angels in Twilight is a part of an aria which was used in a theatrical work and Velvet Waltz was originally used in a radio drama.

 The sheet music specifies two guitars however, several of the duets can be performed by flute and guitar and versions have been transcribed for harmonica for five of the pieces, namely Aubade, Arioso in Blue, Rimse, Portrait of Miss.
 L and Velvet Waltz, although the composer states that these pieces can be played in any order with any instrument to supplement the guitar.

 The sheet music for these pieces was issued together in Yoshimatsu Takashi Guitar Works Vol. 1: Tender Toys for Guitar Solo.